GSA/digitalgov.gov/content/posts/2015-03-26-booking-a-discount-bus-ticket-check-carrier-safety-records-with-qcmobile.md

 ---
+url: /2015/03/26/booking-a-discount-bus-ticket-check-carrier-safety-records-with-qcmobile/
 date: 2015-03-26 11:56:54 -0400
-title: 'Booking a Discount Bus Ticket?
-Check Carrier Safety Records with QCMobile'
+title: Booking a Discount Bus Ticket?
+Check Carrier Safety Records with QCMobile
-summary: 'The new app from the Department of Transportation’s Federal Motor Carrier Safety Administration called &ldquo;QCMobile&rdquo; empowers U.S. motorists to make safety their highest priority on the roadways this spring.
+summary: 'The new app from the Department of Transportation&rsquo;s Federal Motor Carrier Safety Administration called &ldquo;QCMobile&rdquo; empowers U.S. motorists to make safety their highest priority on the roadways this spring.
 This is a continued theme in DOT&amp;#8217;s mobile strategy,&nbsp;as they have also recently released the SaferRide app.
 QCMobile (QC stands for'
-authors: [kdowney]
+authors:
+  - kdowney
 categories:
   - Mobile
 tag: